PRESUMPSCOT WATER TRAIL

 The name "Presumpscot" is believed to have been shared by a local Abenaki village of the same name and translates as "river of many rough places."
 Early colonial settlers referred to the river as being "a foot deep in fish."
 With increased industrialization and mill development along its banks, the Presumspcot later came to be described as being "a foot deep in foam.”

 Today, the Presumpscot is a river in recovery.
 The water is cleaner than it was 50 years ago and migratory fish, including alewife and shad, are returning by the tens of thousnads.
-For the nearly 25% of Mainers living the greater Portland region, the Presumpscot has become a favorite recreational playground for paddling, swimming, fishing, and shoreline hiking and snowshoeing.
+For the nearly 25% of Mainers living in the greater Portland region, the Presumpscot has become a favorite recreational playground for paddling, swimming, fishing, and shoreline hiking and snowshoeing.

 Currently, seven dams are located along the Presumpscot creating flat water paddling conditions upstream and swifter water sections downstream.

-Check out some pictures from our August 2020 Paddle Week below:
+Pictures from our August 2020 Paddle Week